ManasaG283/ManasaG283/README.md

 - 👋 Hi, I’m @ManasaG283
 - 👀 I’m interested in data science.
-- 🌱 I’m currently learning Python and hope to learn so much more soon
+- 🌱 I’m currently learning machine learning in Python and R and hope to learn so much more soon.
-- 💞️ I’m looking to collaborate on nothing so far but hopefully soon...
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...

 <!---